Anderson-L-Luiz/GitTime/README.md

 # GitTime
-Easily interact with your overleaf projects from your on distro
+Easily interact with your overleaf projects from your own distro